BergenSoft/smart-nodes/README.md

 * The scheduler can be activated or deactivated in runtime.
 * The state can be saved between NodeRed restarts.
 * The last message can automatically be sent 10 seconds after a deployment.

+## 14. Text execution
+This control parses a text and performs actions to the selected and matching smart nodes

+### **Features:**
+* Control light and scenes in german and english
+* Control shutter in german and english

+### Examples
+* Turn on kitchen and cupboard off
+* Open shutter in kitchen and turn light off